rpast/ALP/README.md

 # ALP

-## Version information

-This is a second iteration of the script.
-New features include:
-* New data model that decouples sessions (chat conversations) and collections (pdf resources).
-Thanks to that, user session can point to one or more pdf resource.
-Also, altering the conversation does not affect the embbeddings stored in the database.
-* [SBERT](https://www.sbert.net/) provides embedding model instead of Open AI.
-This reduces costs and increases performance.
-Open AI's Ada left as a legacy model.

-_1st iteration version bak on ALP_1st_iter_bak branch_

 ## Overview

-_ALP is an open-source, knowledge-grounded conversational AI system designed to generate responses grounded in relevant knowledge from external sources._ 📖💫
+_ALP is an open-source, knowledge-based conversational AI system, crafted to produce responses that are rooted in relevant information from external sources._ 📖💫

-ALP is currently in development, but it can be used locally on users' machines.
-Built with simplicity in mind, ALP reads chosen PDF file, has unlimited conversational memory and the ability to export conversation and source embeddings to JSON format.
+ALP allows you to build a large knowledge base that can be queried while interacting with a chatbot.
+Similarity based context constructions allows for better relevance of materials extracted from the database.
+The chatbot has unlimited conversational memory and the ability to export conversation and source embeddings to JSON format.

-ALP stores conversation history and embeddings in local SQLite database 🗄️.
-Thanks to that document upload and embedding process happens only once.
-This also allows a user to continue conversations.
+ALP maintains conversation history and embeddings in a local SQLite database 🗄️.
+As a result, document uploading and embedding processes are required only once, enabling users to resume conversations seamlessly.

 ALP is intended to be run via localhost 💻.
 All you need is Python and few commands to setup environment.
 Feel free to fork, explore the code, and adjust to your needs 🔧.